-The evolution of the difference-in-differences in reporting rates between Hispanics and non-Hispanics using 1987 as a base year are shown in Figure 3 (the raw series are shown in Figure 2).18 Reporting rates are usually lower for Hispanics than for non-Hispanics, but not in the years of the amnesty.
+The evolution of the difference-in-differences in reporting rates between Hispanics and non-Hispanics using 1987 as a base year is shown in Figure 3 (the raw series is shown in Figure 2).
+Reporting rates are usually lower for Hispanics than for non-Hispanics, but not in the years of the amnesty.

-Unconditional reporting rates for Hispanics and non-Hispanics differ by about 5 percentage points.
+Unconditional reporting rates for Hispanics and non-Hispanics differ by about five percentage points.
 The only years where the reporting rates are quite close to each other are 1987 and 1988.
 Then they start diverging again, in line with growing numbers of undocumented Hispanics who keep on entering the country.
-It is comforting to notice that the figure shows no pre-trends in the difference between Hispanics and Non-Hispanics, which is a necessary condition for the appropriateness of the difference-in-differences strategy.
+It is